cscannell-inacloud/Office365-Security-Docs/SecurityCompliance/manage-gdpr-data-subject-requests-with-the-dsr-case-tool.md

 Similarly, mailboxes and SharePoint sites that correspond to an Office 365 Group are also included in the built-in search.
 This means that email messages that where sent or received by the data subject and files created or uploaded by the data subject will be returned.

-For more information about using Content Search to search for items in Microsoft Teams and Office 365 Groups or to see how to get a list of a members, see the [Searching Microsoft Teams and Office 365 Groups](content-search.md#teamsandgroups) section in "Content Search in Office 365".
+For more information about using Content Search to search for items in Microsoft Teams and Office 365 Groups or to see how to get a list of a members, see the "Searching Microsoft Teams and Office 365 Groups" section in [Content Search in Office 365](content-search.md#searching-microsoft-teams-and-office-365-groups).

 ### Searching Exchange public folders